-The rules are needed to reflect the Skilled Trades Regulation Act.
-Small businesses are not exempt from these rules.
+The Building Officials and Inspectors Act has been repealed and the new rules are needed to reflect the Skilled Trades Regulation Act.
+Small businesses are not exempt from either rule set.
 Therefore, there is no impact on the public interest of exempting or setting lesser standards of compliance for small businesses.